Ferrari chairman quits to leave Fiat's Marchionne in driving seat

 But their differences became more apparent in recent months as Fiat completed its buyout of Chrysler and prepared to move its headquarters away from Italy, the carmaker's home for the past 115 years.
 In recent months, their showdown became a battle of wills and of egos.

-It was one of the few lost battles for Montezemolo, whose mane of hair and aquiline nose make him instantly recognisable in a crowd of often bland businessmen.
+It was one of the few lost battles for Montezemolo, whose mane of hair and aquiline nose make him instantly recognizable in a crowd of often bland businessmen.

 Though he was reappointed Ferrari chairman in March, Montezemolo did not travel to Detroit in May when Fiat presented a business plan for the next five years.
 He was also excluded from the board of the new FCA.